How to Track Calls When Using a Vanity Phone Number

 We paid $145 for a click when someone called to ask us to review a document.
 The search he made was “lawyer to review document.”
 We added the words “contract” and “document” as negative keywords and Google will no longer show our ads to anyone using the word “contract” or “document.”
 Again, as with keywords, there are different types of matching for negative keywords.

-I see Google Ads all the time for personal injury lawyers when doing searches that no personal injury lawyer would want their ads to be shown for.
-It has to be costing them a fortune and they don’t even know it.
+I see Google Ads all the time for personal injury lawyers when doing searches for which no personal injury lawyer would want their ads to be shown.
+It has to cost them a fortune and they don’t even know it.

 This image shows the results of a search that Google Suggest shows people searching for, “auto accident lawyer no injury near me.”
 Two personal injury lawyers are advertising for that search and will pay for the clicks!